Cliff Palace: Preservation

 Throughout the decade following Cliff Palace's rediscovery, it became a popular destination for tourists and curious explorers.
 These visitors did not take care of the site as it is taken care of today.
 This led many of the fragile walls and other structures to crumble.
 Many of the visitors also took artifacts that they had found, leaving hardly any for future visiting archeologists to find and examine.
 Richard Wetherill and others became very disturbed by this fact, and they pushed for the establishment of Mesa Verde National Park in order to protect Cliff Palace and other archeological sites in the area.
 Finally, in 1906, Mesa Verde National Park was established.

 Description

 Construction

 Cliff Palace was constructed primarily out of sandstone, mortar and wooden beams.
 The sandstone was shaped using harder stones, and a mortar of soil, water and ash was used to hold everything together.
 "Chinking" stones were placed within the mortar to fill gaps and provide stability.
 Then, the inside and outside walls were covered with a thin layer of plaster.
 Some remains of the plasters are still seen today, as they are characterized by their distinct yellow, white, and red colors.
 Much of the plaster is gone today, however, because they were the first to erode over time.

 Many visitors wonder about the relatively small size of the doorways at Cliff Palace.
-At the time when Cliff Palace was constructed, the average man was about 5 ft 6 in tall, while the average woman was about to 5 ft tall.
+At the time when Cliff Palace was constructed, the average man was about 5 ft 6 in tall, while the average woman was about 5 ft tall.